karakun/karakun.github.io/rico.md

 To achieve this, Rico provides clean APIs to seperate complexity coming from the set of technologies required to build your solution from your actual code required to provide your business solution.

 Also, Rico provides a remoting layer that helps you to seperate UI framework specific code so that is a lot easier to switch UI implementations.
+It also enables you to choose different technologies for every target platform.
-As we see a very rapidly changing environment in UI technologies, this speration helps to protect your investment put into the solution build with Rico as it will be less dependent on a concrete UI technology.
+As we see a very rapidly changing environment in UI technologies, this seperation helps to protect your investment put into the solution build with Rico as it will be less dependent on a concrete UI technology.

 [//]: # (### Introduction )